Duke-GCB/DukeDSClient/README.md

 ddsclient download -p 'Mouse RNA' /tmp/mouserna
 ```

+#### Downloading to a mounted file share

-__NOTE:__ To download a project onto a mounted share (such as a CIFS share) specify a path within the share to download directly there.
+To download a project onto a mounted share (such as a CIFS share) specify a path within the share to download directly there.

 ### Add User To Project: